Greek language question: Konemenos and The Question of the Language

 Nevertheless, despite his energy and foresight, Konemenos' work had little immediate impact.
 Publishing in Corfu (rather than Athens) and working as a consul in Patras, he was perhaps too far from the political and cultural centres in Athens to be taken seriously.
-However, new political and cultural developments were soon to make Greece much more receptive to demoticist ideas.
+However, new political and cultural developments were soon to make Greece much more receptive to Demoticist ideas.

-The Bulgarian Exarchate and the Eastern Question 1870–81
+Bulgarian Exarchate and the Eastern Question (1870–81)

 The first was the foundation in 1870 of the Bulgarian Exarchate, effectively an independent Bulgarian Orthodox Church, with services held in Church Slavonic rather than archaic Greek.

 A few generations earlier it had been possible to hope, as Voulgaris and Kodrikas did, that all the Orthodox believers of the Balkans could form a single political community united by the Orthodox Church and its Ancient Greek language, regardless of the many different vernaculars spoken in the home; but the establishment of the Exarchate marked the end of that dream.
-A generation of bright young men from all over the (still Ottoman-occupied) Balkans had indeed come to the University of Athens (founded 1837) to study Greek language and culture, but when they returned to their homelands they did not serve as Greek cultural missionaries (although in many cases they continued to correspond with each other in Greek).
+A generation of bright young men from all over the (still Ottoman-occupied) Balkans had indeed come to the University of Athens (founded 1837) to study Greek language and culture, but when they returned to their homelands they did not serve as Greek cultural missionaries (although in many cases they continued to correspond with each other in Greek, much as Westerners of the time often did in the then-dominant diplomatic language, French).
 Instead they founded national movements of their own, promoted the literary and official use of their own spoken languages, and established the use of those languages in church.
 This removed yet another justification for the official use of the ancient language in the Greek state; it was clearly about to lose its old status as a common language for Orthodox worship across the Balkans.